mendeljacks/orma/README.md

 ### Self reference

-As seen in previous examples, operations can be done to compare columns, as they can be in raw SQL.
+As seen in previous examples, operations can be done to compare columns, just like with raw SQL.
 In cases where both an entity name and a field name must be given, the $entity $field syntax can be used.
-This can be necessary if, for example, a field in a subquery should be equal to another field in the higher query.
+This can be useful when using a subquery inside a $where clause:

 <table><tr><th> Query </th> <th> Generated SQL </th></tr>
 <tr><td>